Insight 5 - Genesis and the Age of the Universe

 Reading the biblical text carefully, and assisted by Bitton and modern science, we can postulate the following:

-All of the physical reality of the universe was created 15 billion years ago - verse 1;
+All of the physical reality of the universe, subject possibly to what is stated below under "5th Day" regarding the word "create", was created 13.8 billion years ago - verse 1;

 Day 1 - God brought the then darkened world into light - verses 2 - 5;

-Day 4 - He placed the sun and moon and the stars in their positions relative to the earth - verses 14 - 19 (There is no express pluperfect in Hebrew; "made" in verse 16 in the context of the whole means "had made");
+4th Day - He placed the sun and moon and the stars in their positions relative to the earth - verses 14 - 19 (there is no express pluperfect in Hebrew; "made" in verse 16 in the context of the whole means "had made");

 Verses 6-7 reveal a remarkable fact.
 They state that God divided between the waters under the firmament or atmosphere and the waters above it.
 No human being, when those verses were written, and only God, could have known of waters above the firmament or atmosphere.
 Modern science tells us there are.
 See Preston Dykes and Felicia Chou, “The Solar System Is Awash in Water,” NASA, April 7,2015, https//:www.nasa.gov/jpl/the-solar-system-and-beyond-is-awash-in-water.